amazon-ion/ion-docs/_books/ion-1-1/src/text/values.md

 bool :: null.int                         // A very misleading annotation on the integer null '' :: 1                                  // An empty annotation
 null.symbol :: 1                         // ERROR: type annotation cannot be null
+foo::(:make_string "a" "b")              // ERROR: e-expressions may not be annotated (:make_string foo::(:: "a" "b"))         // ERROR: expression groups may not be annotated
 ```

 ## Nulls